-The New Zealand Resuscitation Council (NZRC) Emergency Care Instructor Assessment enables a first aid or emergency care provider to demonstrate that they teach resuscitation and first aid using our guidelines.
+The NZ Resuscitation Council Emergency Care Instructor Assessment enables a first aid or emergency care provider to demonstrate that they teach resuscitation and first aid using our guidelines.
 It is not a First Aid course.

 The Emergency Care Instructor Certificate is a requirement for providers who deliver New Zealand Qualifications Authority (NZQA) first aid unit standards.
 Providers must renew their certificates annually.
 For details see the NZQA Consent and Moderation Requirements for First Aid (CMR 0230).